gvwilson/thirdbit/src/fiction/bear/index.md

 "Excuse me," she said,
 ignoring the prince's shouted, "Wait!
 What's happening?" as she sprinted away.

-She was breathless by the time she reached the top floor, but it didn't matter.
+Noxy was breathless by the time she reached the top floor, but it didn't matter.
 There,
 near the horizon,